Titan Enterprises have enabled the world’s largest optical telescope, HiPERCAM to achieve its full scientific potential.

 On inspecting the faulty sensors, it was discovered that the magnets in the Hall-effect propellers had accumulated a slimy, metallic substance over time, which had eventually prevented them from spinning on their sapphire bearings, thereby reporting zero flow rate.
 Clearly, despite filtering, the coolant supply provided by the observatory was not clean enough to use this type of flow sensor.

-Unfortunately, once the flow sensors were installed in HiPERCAM on La Palma, they behaved erratically, exhibiting zero or highly variable flow rates, something that had not been evident in the lab during testing in Sheffield, UK.
+Interestingly, once the flow sensors were installed in HiPERCAM on La Palma, they behaved erratically, exhibiting zero or highly variable flow rates, something that had not been evident in the lab during testing in Sheffield, UK.
 This problem was traced to the presence of tiny bubbles in the coolant supply of the telescope, which attenuated the ultrasonic signal and made the flow sensors unreliable.
-Since the telescope’s coolant supply is provided by an observatory-wide chiller system housed in a separate building, something which the HiPERCAM team have no access to and no control over, there was no way of removing either these micro bubbles or the metallic sludge.
+Since the telescope’s coolant supply is provided by an observatory-wide chiller system housed in a separate building, something which the HiPERCAM team had no access to and no control over, there was no way of removing either these micro bubbles or the metallic sludge.

 Finally a working solution

 The HiPERCAM team turned to Titan once again to explore another type of flow sensor that would be impervious to the undesirable (but unavoidable) characteristics of the telescope’s cooling fluid.
 Titan suggested its FT2 optical flow sensor that uses an LED and photo-diode to measure flow.
 When the rotor spins the photo-diode can detect the LED with a frequency proportional to the flow rate.
 When the rotor is static, the photodiode cannot see the LED, indicating no flow.